Apricot-S/shanten-algorithm-collection/algorithms/decomp/README.md

 ## Overview

-1. Extract a pair (Note: also consider the pattern where no pair is extracted).
+1. Extract a pair.
-2. Extract as many melds as possible.
+2. Extract melds.
-3. Extract as many meld candidates as possible.
+3. Extract meld candidates.
 4. Calculate the shanten number:

     - Store the value if it is lower than other combinations.